AzharShaik20/AzharShaik20/README.md

 ![Scikit-learn](https://img.shields.io/badge/scikit--learn-F7931E?style=for-the-badge&logo=scikit-learn&logoColor=white)
 ### 🚀 What I'm Up To

--   **I'm currently working on:** Developing a new Web Application.
+-   **I'm currently working on Developing a new Web Application.
--   **I'm looking to collaborate on:** Web development projects.
--   **I'm interested in:** Enhancing security and scalability for my projects.
+-   **I'm interested in  Enhancing security and scalability for my projects.
--   **I'm currently learning:** Advanced frameworks and libraries for AI-ML.
+-   **I'm currently learning Advanced frameworks and libraries for AI-ML.

 ---